 Plants with colorful twigs or bark can steal attention, too, especially when planted en masse.
 Cornus sericea and other “red twig” dogwoods have an almost fiery bark that stands out, particularly against pale or very dark backgrounds, and the gorgeous burnt-orange bark of madrone trees (Arbutus menzeisii) peels to reveal smooth, olive-colored trunks and branches, and not just in winter.
 Snowberry (Symphoricarpos albus) gleams with its white, berrylike drupes, and wild roses, including Rosa pisocarpa and R. nutkana, produce strikingly red rosehips.

 Elements of movement can be an enjoyable part of the winter landscape, too.
-Popular plants that provide a rustling motion as winter winds blow include grasses, such as Festuca idahoensis and Deschampsia cespitosa, which look best planted in swathes, and western sword ferns (Polystichum munitum) with their tall, sturdy fronds.
-While they are great accents any time of the year, grasses and ferns might be most impressive during the humdrum days of winter when they also provide structure and intriguing texture.
+Popular plants that provide a rustling motion as winter winds blow include grasses, such as Festuca idahoensis and Deschampsia cespitosa, which look best planted in swathes, and western sword ferns (Polystichum munitum) with their tall, tough fronds.
+While they are great accents any time of the year, grasses and evergreen ferns might be most impressive during the humdrum days of winter when they also provide structure and intriguing texture.

 Needless to say, the best way to liven up the landscape is to encourage the presence of birds and other wildlife in the garden, and the best way to do that is with native plants that naturally occur in your region.
 To supply food and shelter from rain and cold, think evergreen trees such as western red cedar, western or mountain hemlock, Douglas-fir, or wax-myrtle.
 Allow seed heads to remain on perennials to provide food for birds (unless self-sowing poses a problem).
 Be sure to check plants’ needs before incorporating them into your yard or plan.
 And be sure to let fallen leaves stay on bare soil and downed wood stay put in order to protect the soil, supply cover for overwintering little creatures and food for ground-feeding birds.

 Whoever said that winter landscapes are drab and lifeless didn’t consider the possibilities.
 With a little ingenuity and planning, your garden can be a winter wonderland—in spite of short days.